Introduction to

 • Licensing: No "purchasing of licenses" needed for users

-• Several user interfaces
+• several user interfaces

 • Class instructions are using GUI and command line